Law without law: from observer states to physics via algorithmic information theory: Appendix

-\thesection{A} {A.\arabic{theorem}} \sectionmark{Appendix} The following criterion for no-signalling is used in Section~\ref{SecQuantum}: \emptyslemma{LemNoSignalling}{ Consider a Bell experiment involving two parties, Alice and Bob, choosing among settings $a$ and $b$ and obtaining outcomes $x\in X$ and $y\in Y$ respectively.
+The following criterion for no-signalling is used in Section~\ref{SecQuantum}: \emptyslemma{LemNoSignalling}{ Consider a Bell experiment involving two parties, Alice and Bob, choosing among settings $a$ and $b$ and obtaining outcomes $x\in X$ and $y\in Y$ respectively.
 Furthermore, suppose that Bob's detector is perfect, but Alice's detector sometimes refuses to fire, which we formalize by an additional non-detection outcome `$\emptyset$'.
 Set $\bar X:=X\cup \{\emptyset\}$.

 Suppose that there is an actual non-signalling correlation $P_0(\bar x,y|a,b)$ that determines the probabilities of all outcomes $\bar x\in \bar X$, $y\in Y$, and that $P_0(\emptyset|a)<1$ for all $a$.
 Define the postselected correlation $P$ by~\cite{Branciard}